codekiddy2/Visual-Studio-gtkmm/readme/troubleshooting.md

 **A LIST OF POSSIBLE ERRORS AND HOW TO FIX THEM**

+This file assumes you have applied steps mentioned in "fundamental.md" if still things don't work this list here might help resolve the issue.

 1. error: The application was unable to start correctly (ex.
 0xc000007b)
 	1. 32 bit application is loading 64 bit DLL or vice versa.
 		1. check you PATH settings